Adamant-im/AIPs/AIPS/aip-12.md

 Object's fields as described:
 - `type` represents token's network and looks like `ticker_transaction`, e.g., `ETH_transaction`.
 Mandatory.
 - `amount` is transferred value in tokens of its network.
 Decimal separator is `.`.
 Mandatory.
+- `comments` is optional, and may include comment for this transfer, shown to both recepient and sender.
+- `hash` is transaction id in token's network.
+Used to check transaction status.
+Mandatory.

-Optional field `text_fallback` can be added to show explanation text messages on clients that doesn't support this Message Type.
+- `text_fallback` can be added to show explanation text messages on client apps that doesn't support specified `type`.

 ### Examples